 Yes.
 You need event insurance even if you have general liability insurance.

 Event insurance provides more coverage for events compared to general liability insurance.
 Any damages related to alcohol and one-day event coverage is not a provision of general liability insurance.
 In other words, your liability insurance does not provide event cancellation coverage.

 Do I need to purchase workers compensation insurance for an event?

-If you are a vendor or hire people to work in the event, then you should purchase workers compensation insurance.
-It protects employees for injuries that might happen in the workplace.
+If you are a vendor or hire people to work in the event, then you might need workers compensation insurance.
+The legal requirement for workers compensation insurance depends on the state you are located in.
+Despite what the requirement may be, it is wise to have the insurance in place.
+The insurance protects employees from injuries that might happen in the workplace.
 Coverages include medical fees, lost wages, and death benefits.